-- An ARB Building Permit must be obtained for all renovations and new construction.
+An ARB Building Permit must be obtained for all renovations and new construction.
 Please be aware that non-conforming items inadvertently not addressed during or prior to permitting may not be considered approved.
 Three (3) full size and one (1) half size set of construction drawings must be stamped by the ARB.
-The three full size sets of drawings are required by the Town of Kiawah Island before the Town will issue a Zoning and Building Permit.
-The contractor must also submit a completed Construction Application Deposit & Agreement, a KICA Encroachment Permit, and the required deposit for new construction or for improvements.
+The three full size sets of drawings are required by Charleston County before the County will issue a Zoning and Building Permit.

+The contractor must also submit a completed Construction Application Deposit & Agreement, an Encroachment Permit from the Cassique Homeowners' Association, and the required deposit for new construction or for improvements.
 Deposit reimbursements can only be returned to the issuer of the deposit check.
-The deposit is returned to the address on the check, therefore, it is pertinent that the ARB be notified of any address changes. - Upon receipt of these required items, the ARB will review the permit application submittal for Minor Improvements.
+The deposit is returned to the address on the check, therefore, it is pertinent that the ARB be notified of any address changes.

+Upon receipt of these required items, the ARB will review the permit application submittal for Minor Improvements.
 For New Homes and Major Improvements, the ARB will review the onsite tree protection.
 Once the tree protection is complete, an ARB Building Permit will be issued within ten (10) business days for the project.
-The receipt of this Permit does not preclude the necessity of also obtaining a TOKI Building Permit.
-Both permits are required for construction along with any additional permits that may be necessary from other agencies (e.g., to build a dock you will need a permit from the OCRM).
-In the case of golf course lots, you may need permission from the golf course owner, specifically if you seek to alter or remove any natural vegetation within 30' of any lot line bordering a golf course.
-We will advise in obtaining the latter services and approvals. - Every job site must have a job sign.
-Several area sign companies have the specifications required by the ARB for job signs.
-Please be aware that only the name and hometown of the Property Owners, as well as the names of the Architect, Landscape Architect, and Builder may be placed on the sign.
+The receipt of this Permit does not preclude the necessity of also obtaining a Charleston County Building Permit.

+Both permits are required for construction along with any additional permits that may be necessary from other agencies (e.g., to build a dock you will need KP approval and a permit from OCRM).
+In the case of golf course lots, you may need permission from the golf course operator, particularly if you seek to alter or remove any natural vegetation within 30' of any lot line bordering a golf course.
+We will advise in obtaining the latter services and approvals.

+Every job site must have a job sign.
+Several area sign companies have the specifications required by the Architectural Review Board for job signs.
+A current list may be obtained from the ARB office.
+Please be aware that only the name and hometown of the Property Owners, as well as the name of the Architect, Landscape Architect, and Builder may be placed on the sign.
 Telephone numbers and other information are not allowed.